hugolpz/gdal_transparent_hillshades/README.md

  * gdal_calc

 ### Resources
 You can download further GIS rasters via on-demand area selection on http://gdex.cr.usgs.gov/gdex/.
-We recommand you to download : GTOPO30 (1px=1km) for area 1000km wide or over ; *NASA SRTM 3 arsec* (1px=90m) for area about 100km wide ; *NASA SRTM 1 arsec* (1px=90m) for area 25km wide.
+We recommand you to use and download :
+ * GTOPO30 (1px=1km) for area 1000km wide or over ;
+ * *NASA SRTM 3 arsec* (1px=90m) for area about 100km wide ;
+ * *NASA SRTM 1 arsec* (1px=90m) for area 25km wide.